Kicked in the Head (film)

 Kicked in the Head is a 1997 American comedy film directed by Matthew Harrison and written by Kevin Corrigan and Matthew Harrison.
 The film stars Kevin Corrigan, Linda Fiorentino, Michael Rapaport, Lili Taylor, James Woods and Burt Young.
 The film was released on September 26, 1997, by October Films.

+The movie was co-executive produced by Martin Scorsese.

 Plot

-Redmond is a young guy who can't find what to do with his life.
-When his uncle Sam gives him the bag to deliver to some uptown connection he fails to do so and it gets them in trouble with Jack, low-key criminal.
-After that tough guy Stretch wants Redmond to take part in his illegal beer business, but before Redmond gets involved, the business ends in a bad way.
-Redmond is also having affair with flight attendant Megan.
+Redmond is a young guy who can't seem to find what exactly he wants to do with his life.
+When his uncle, Sam, gives him the bag to deliver to some uptown connection, he fails to do so, and it gets them in trouble with Jack, a low-key criminal.
+After that, tough guy Stretch wants Redmond to take part in his illegal beer business, but before Redmond gets involved, the business ends in a bad way.
+Redmond is also found having an affair with flight attendant Megan.